Who says we only live in the moment?

 They came from eastern Iran and southern Afghanistan region.
 But this tree is happy in the central Georgia morning sun.

 In another place called Georgia, to the east of the Black Sea, there are wild pomegranate groves outside of ancient abandoned settlements.
-Above we see a sample of a small grove behind a farmhouse.

 In Greek Mythology, Persephone was forced to stay in the underworld with Hades for 1/2 of the year (six months) because she ate six pomegranate seeds.